5 Key Questions to Ask Before Buying Any CBD Oil

-First of all, it’s important to point out that CBD oil is not an FDA-approved or regulated medication (other than in the form of Epidiolex for certain types of epilepsy).
+First of all, it’s important to point out that CBD oil is not an FDA-approved or regulated (other than in the form of Epidiolex for certain purposes).

 As such, it’s crucial you know what you’re doing when buying CBD products so that you can avoid phony companies and potentially dangerous substances.

 In this piece, we will be taking a look at 5 key questions you will want to ask yourself before clicking that ‘Add to Cart’ button or traipsing down to your local dispensary.
 And along the way, you might even learn a little bit extra about CBD oil, in the hopes that you will feel more confident before making your first purchase.

 1. Was the CBD oil extracted using supercritical CO2 methods?

 Just in case your knowledge is a little rocky when it comes to CBD itself, the acronym stands for ‘cannabidiol,’ which is one of many cannabinoids found in the cannabis plant.

 Cannabidiol is known to be non-intoxicating, and it doesn’t have any psychoactive effects – in other words, it won’t get you high.
 It has, however, been shown to have a plethora of balancing abilities which is why many people are turning to it for a possible alternative in life.